Tamajaq Tuareg in Niger

 Introduction / History

-The Tamajaq Tuareg live in an area that stretches from the western Sahara to western Sudan.
+The Tuareg peoples live in an area that stretches from the western Sahara to western Sudan.
 Tuareg are divided into several main political groups or tribal units.
 The Iwellemiden are a subgroup of the Kel Tamajaq (Tuaregs).
 The Western Iwellemiden live more in eastern Mali, and the Eastern Iwellemiden consider the town of Tchin-Tabaraden in the Region of Tahoua to be their cultural center.
 The name Tahoua Tuareg is often used for the Eastern Iwellemiden because of their location in the Tahoua Region

 What Are Their Lives Like?